hove-io/navitia_sdk_docs/journey/android/3.3.2/getting_started.md

 ## 🚀 Launching

-Journey has two entry points: `JourneysFragment` or `FormFragment`.
+This module has two entry points: `JourneysFragment` or `FormFragment`.
 You have to fill in the correct parameters and launch the fragment.
 Both need `JourneyRequest`.<br>

 ### Launching fragments